felixwellen/synthetic-geometry/SyntheticGeometry/ProjectiveSpace/LineThroughPoints.lagda.md

   where

-  open LeftModuleStr (str (FinVecLeftModule (CommRing→Ring k) {n = 1 ℕ.+ n})) open Units k
+  open LeftModuleStr (str (FinVecLeftModule (CommRing→Ring k) {n = 1 ℕ.+ n})) -- use '1 + n' instead of 'n + 1', since it definitionally agrees with 'suc n' open Units k

   char : (c : ⟨ k ⟩) → c ⋆ a ≡ b → linear-equivalent _ a b